m-rutter/q_boilerplate/README.md

 ## Usage

-Either clone this repo and build and install the cli using `cargo install`, or download the pre-built binary in the releases.
+Either clone this repo and build and install the cli using `cargo install .` in the project directory, or download the pre-built binary in the releases.
 At the moment there are only pre-built binaries for Windows because I have not yet setup a CI and most users of this cli will be windows users.

 ```
 q_boilerplate 0.1.0